wpilibsuite/frc-docs/source/docs/hardware/sensors/analog-potentiometers-hardware.rst

 An "absolute encoder" is an encoder that measures the absolute position of the encoder shaft, rather than the incremental movement (as a :doc:`quadrature encoder <encoders-hardware>`) does.
 In this respect, absolute encoders are more similar to potentiometers than to incremental encoders.
 Many absolute encoders offer a simple analog output - these can be used exactly in the same way as a potentiometer, except their wiring is not generally reversible.
 Absolute encoders have the advantage of lacking a hard travel limit - the signal will simply reset when the shaft crosses the zero point.

-Absolute encoders that do not offer a simple analog output require more complicated communications with the RIO.
+Absolute encoders that do not offer a simple analog output require :doc:`more complicated communications with the RIO <serial-buses>`.

 .. |Potentiometer| image:: images/analog-potentiometers-hardware/potentiometer.jpg